Beyond hypergraph acyclicity: limits of tractability for pseudo-Boolean optimization: Intractability results for pseudo-Boolean optimization

-Given an instance $\Lambda$ of \cref{prob BPO} or \cref{prob PBO}, in this section, we refer to the \emph{size} of $\Lambda$ (also known as \emph{bit size}, or \emph{length}), denoted by $\|\Lambda\|$, as the number of bits required to encode it, which is the standard definition in the mathematical programming literature (see for example \cite{SchBookIP,ConCorZamBook}).
+In the following, leveraging existing works~\cite{ChaSreHar08,FaeMunPok22}, we first obtain an intractability result for BQO problems.
+Building upon this result, we then obtain intractability results for higher degree binary polynomial optimization problems.
+Given an instance $\Lambda$ of \cref{prob BPO} or \cref{prob PBO}, we refer to the \emph{size} of $\Lambda$ (also known as \emph{bit size}, or \emph{length}), denoted by $\|\Lambda\|$, as the number of bits required to encode it, which is the standard definition in the mathematical programming literature (see, for example \cite{SchBookIP,ConCorZamBook}).
 Recall that the Bounded-error Probabilistic Polynomial time ($\BPP$) is the class of decision problems solvable by a probabilistic Turing machine in polynomial time with an error probability bounded by $1/3$ for all instances.
-Our tractability results in this section are under the assumption that $\NP \not\subseteq \BPP$.
+Our intractability results in this section are under the assumption that $\NP \not\subseteq \BPP$.
 It is widely believed that $\P=\BPP$, which implies that $\NP \not\subseteq \BPP$ is equivalent to $\P \neq \NP$.
 For a precise definition of $\BPP$ and the commonly believed $\NP \not\subseteq \BPP$ hypothesis, we refer the reader to \cite{AroBar09}.

-\subsection{Intractability of binary quadratic optimization}
+\subsubsection{Intractability of binary quadratic optimization}